Yueningwang/ASAP/README.md

 5. Address Point (.shp)
 6. Arcgis license offered by instructor

-## Plan
-1. Select an area for case study, details are shown in the "Case Study" section
-2. Rasterize the region and obtain information via different tools on ArcMap
-3. Case study has to be comprehensive enough so the exported models and their corresponding python scripts can process data from other similar regions.
-For example, model created in this project can also be used in San Francisco or other regions with different latitude and longitude.

 ## Case Study
 The case region, where buildings, some parking lots and empty grounds exist in a well sorted pattern, was selected.